“To live in peace, we must learn how to live.”

 “Dear Wolf, First, let me thank you for letting me see your manuscript [The Way to See (W)hole®].
 I know from speaking with you how dear this project is to your heart...
 The manuscript is heartfelt and mindful.
 I very much enjoyed your word play, which lightens what could be turgid.
 The message is coherent and seamless...
 It has been a pleasure to meet and converse with you, and a pleasure to encounter your good and poetic soul in its strivings...
 I wish you the greatest success with this project.”

-— Tabitha King, author and wife of author Steven King
+— Tabitha King, author and wife of author Stephen King